pegasuspad/infrastructure-lab/README.md

 Creates the data VM for the `lab-ansible` resource.
 This is used to persist Ansible configuration, .ssh keys, and other resources for the lab-ansible node.

+### lab-coder-vm [WIP]

+Creates a VM to run [Coder](https://coder.com/).
+This VM is currently being used to test a new mechanism for provisioning Dockerized applications.

 ### proxmox-os-images

 Downloads OS ISO images (defined by the `_config` module), and installs them in the appropriate Proxmox data store so they can be used to create VMs.